sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 As stated elsewhere, sbt constructs its initialization graph and task graph via `Setting[_]` objects.
-A setting is something which can take the values stored at other Keys in the build state, and generates a new value for a particular build key.
-Sbt converts all registered `Setting[_]` objects into a giant linear sequence and *compiles* them into the a task graph.
+A setting is something which can take the values stored at other `Keys` in the build state, and generates a new value for a particular build key. sbt converts all registered `Setting[_]` objects into a giant linear sequence and *compiles* them into a task graph.
 This task graph is then used to execute your build.

 All of sbt's loading semantics are contained within the [Load.scala](../sxr/sbt/Load.scala.html) file.
 It is approximately